 We have been working in Ethiopia since 1983, when we responded to a famine that ultimately claimed the lives of nearly one million people.
 Since then we have been delivering a range of programmes including child protection, development, nutrition, emergency relief and rehabilitation.

-GOAL works in more than 35 locations across Ethiopia, particularly in the south east of the country, providing emergency nutrition, water and livelihood support in response to the drought of 2017.
+GOAL works in more than 40 locations across Ethiopia providing emergency nutrition, water and livelihood following devastation caused by years of drought.

 Primarily we deliver large-scale emergency refugee response programmes, due to large and regular influxes of refugees from neighbouring countries.
 GOAL is currently providing nutrition services to almost 50,000 people across the four refugee camps where we operate in Gambella and Afar.

 Our staff work with thousands of women and children in camps which are home South Sudanese refugees at Gambella in western Ethiopia.